 5. Customer Service

 Member companies of the API have committed themselves to maintain a high standard of quality and service to their customers.
-All member companies shall comply with the recommendations of the relevant British and European Standards.
+All member companies will comply with the recommendations of the relevant British and European Standards.

 Quotations, specifications and other pre-contractual information should aim to be clear and helpful to the customer.